Supxr/qa-portfolio/Test-Cases/SauceDemo/TC_SD01_LOGIN_SUCCESS.md

 4. Clik the `Login` button

 **Expected Result(s):**

 Form is successfully submitted, the user is redirected to the Products page and the URL contains `/inventory.html`

 **Actual Result(s):**

-Form is successfully submitted using the valid credentials: /n `username: standard_user`/n
+Form is successfully submitted using the valid credentials:

+`username: standard_user`
+`password: secret_sauce`

-`password: secret_sauce`, the URL contains `/inventory.html` which confirms successful redirection to the Products page.
+The URL contains `/inventory.html` which confirms successful redirection to the Products page.

 **Status:**
 Pass